-When a natural disaster, pandemic, war or of other crisis strikes, Americans have reacted with acts of kindness, turning both regular civilians and notables into heroes.
+When a natural disaster, pandemic, war or other crisis strikes, Americans have reacted with acts of kindness, turning both regular civilians and notables into heroes.

 According to Rebecca Solnit, author of A Paradise Built in Hell: The Extraordinary Communities that Arise in Disaster, the great majority of people remain calm, resourceful and altruistic when helping others in times of crisis.
 "We improvise the conditions of survival beautifully,” she told Time magazine.
 “People rescue each other.
 They build shelters and community kitchens and ways to deal with lost children and eventually rebuild one way or another."